 Manoscritto / Collezionismo cartaceo

 Draft script for Episode 21 Season 1 of the 1969-1976 television series.
 The episode originally aired on March 11, 1970, on CBS.
 The long-running medical drama series followed two surgeons at a university hospital in Los Angeles, with a changing roster of patients showcased in each episode.
-In this installment, a former football star struggles with a much-needed vascular surgery.
+In this episode, a former football star struggles with a much-needed vascular surgery.
 Bright orange titled wrappers, dated December 30, 1969, noted as production No. 6881 on the front wrapper, stamped copy No. 108, with credit for screenwriter Don Brinkley.
 Title page integral with the front wrapper.
 70 leaves, with last page of text numbered 68.
 Xerographic duplication, rectos only.
 Pages Very Good plus, lightly foxed on the edges, wrapper Near Fine, bound with two gold brads.